zksecurity/stwo-book/src/why-stwo.md

 # Why Stwo?

 Before we dive into why we should choose Stwo, let's define some terminology.
-When we talked about proof systems in the previous section, we were only referring to the part that takes a statement and outputs a proof.
-In reality, however, we first need to structure the statement in a way that it can be proven by the proof system.
-This structuring part is often referred to as the **frontend**, and the proof system is commonly called the **backend**.
+When we talked about proof systems in the previous section, we mentioned we can create a proof of a statement using a proof system.
+In reality, however, we first need to structure the function involved in the statement in a way that it can be proven.
+This structuring part is often referred to as the **frontend**, and the rest of the process of creating a proof is commonly called the **backend**.

 With that out of the way, let's dive into some of the advantages of using Stwo.